winterpk/rackspace-scripts/README.md

     - CERT
     - INTERMEDIATE
     - PK
-- Upload to your rackspace server `/root/scripts/`
+- Upload to your rackspace server (eg. `/etc/letsencrypt/renewal-hooks/deploy/rackspace-lb-auto-cert.sh`)
-- Run the script `/root/scripts/rackspace-lb-auto-cert.sh`
+- Make executable `/etc/letsencrypt/renewal-hooks/deploy/rackspace-lb-auto-cert.sh`

 ## Notes

 The main purpose of this script was to automate the installation of [https://certbot.eff.org/](certobot) / letsencrypt certificates on a Rackspace load balancer.
-The idea is to run this script based on the output of `certbot renew`.
-If the renew command did renew a script then this will install it on the load balancer.
+Place this script in the `/etc/letsencrypt/renewal-hooks/deploy/` hook folder with executable permissions and it will install the cert automatically on the Rackspace load balancer.